-The IMJI™ will initially target 65% of its holdings towards juniors focused on the primary base metals — copper, zinc, nickel, and lead.
-The remaining 35% of holdings will target juniors focused on other major industrial metals, such as aluminum, iron, silver, lithium, manganese, molybdenum, platinum group metals, scandium, tin, titanium, uranium, and vanadium.
+The IMJI™ will initially target 60% of its holdings towards juniors focused on the primary base metals — copper, zinc, nickel, and lead.
+The remaining 40% of holdings will target juniors focused on other major industrial metals, such as aluminum, graphite, iron, silver, lithium, manganese, molybdenum, platinum group metals, rare earths, scandium, tin, titanium, uranium, and vanadium.

 These categories will be periodically reviewed and adjusted in the future to reflect ongoing market dynamics.
 Please note the following concerning these categories:

-- Though each one is relatively small (5% each), silver, lithium, platinum group metals, and uranium will initially have their own designated categories.
+Lithium, silver, and uranium initially have their own designated categories.
 This reflects the fact that each of these metals has a significant group of active junior miners and are a common focus of resource investors.

-The IMJI™ will not be an index that holds every single junior miner involved in industrial metals, but rather will focus on a more select group of companies that are engaged in developing quality deposits across the spectrum of industrial metals.
-Preference will generally be given to companies with:
+The IMJI™ is not an index that holds every single junior miner involved in industrial metals, but rather focuses on a more select group of companies that are engaged in developing quality deposits across the spectrum of industrial metals.
+Preference is generally given to companies with:

 I expect the IMJI™ to be a useful tool for analyzing certain aspects of the junior mining industry and the broader industrial metals sector in general with insights ultimately providing a distinct advantage for Industrial Minefinder™ subscribers.

 I envision analysis initially focusing on the following:

 Performance tracking of the broader index and the underlying metal categories.
 This will provide an interesting benchmark for myself and other industry participants.

 Merger & acquisition activity within each metal category.
 I suspect that the tracking of this index will help signal when surges of deal flows are coming.

 Size, grade, type, and jurisdictions of deposits.
 I anticipate that the comparison of these variables to performance will provide unique insights.